Devid Naryzhnyy: 2023–24 season

 At the 2024 Russian Figure Skating Championships Khavronina/Naryzhnyy placed 5th in the rhythm dance due to a mistake on synchronized twizzles.
-They, however, scored their season’s best in the free dance placing second in the segment and winning the bronze medal at their first Russian Nationals.
+They, however, scored their season's best in the free dance placing second in the segment and winning the bronze medal at their first Russian Nationals.

-After the championship Khavronina stated that this time she prepared for the tournament calmly and wasn’t nervous at all.
+After the championship Khavronina stated that this time she prepared for the tournament calmly and wasn't nervous at all.
 Naryzhnyy, on the other hand, said preparing for the Nationals was hard as he was anxious to show everything they could do in training.

 The couple's next tournament was the 2024 All-Russia Spartakiad in February where they earned their best scores of the season in both segments and won the bronze medal behind Khudaiberdieva/Bazin (silver) and Stepanova/Bukin (gold).

 In March, they participated in the Channel One Trophy.
-They were on the White Team led by Olympic champion Alina Zagitova who acted as the team’s captain.
+They were on the White Team led by Olympic champion Alina Zagitova who acted as the team's captain.

 2024–2025 season

 Khavronina/Naryzhnyy presented their new programs, albeit fragments, in August 2024 at an open training session led by their coaching team.
 They chose funk as the main rhythm for their rhythm dance to 'Get Up, I Feel Like Being A Sex Machine' by James Brown and 'Do You Love Me' by The Contours.
-The couple commented their program wasn’t based off 'Dirty Dancing' or any other movie.
+The couple commented their program wasn't based on 'Dirty Dancing' or any other movie.
 “We just liked the music.
 First, we found the first piece, we really liked its rhythm, its mood.
 So, we’re just two people dancing at a disco”, said Khavronina.

-The couple’s coaches suggested ‘Following A Bird’ by Ezio Bosso and ‘Run’ by Ludovico Einaudi for their free dance.
-Coach Denis Samokhin’s mother, Natalia Dubinskaya, had died earlier that year after struggling with motor neurone disease, a condition that Italian composer Ezio Bosso was diagnosed with in his early 40s.
+The couple's coaches suggested ‘Following A Bird’ by Ezio Bosso and ‘Run’ by Ludovico Einaudi for their free dance.
+Coach Denis Samokhin's mother, Natalia Dubinskaya, had died earlier that year after struggling with motor neurone disease, a condition that Italian composer Ezio Bosso was diagnosed with in his early 40s.
 Khavronina and Naryzhnyy described their free dance as ‘life as it goes, a person’s struggle’.
 “This is something new for us”, stated Khavronina adding: “There is no love story or romantic feelings.
 It’s breathing, the desire to live”.